Sushavan07/Demand-Forecasting-of-E-commerce-retailer-using-Google-Analytics-KPIs/README.md

 # Demand Forecasting for E-Commerce

-This repository contains implementations of various demand forecasting models that can be used for an E-Commerce environment.
-The models used are ARIMA time series forecasting and Regression using Digital Marketing KPIS.
-The implementation is done in R.
+This repository comprises a collection of demand forecasting models suitable for E-Commerce scenarios.
+The models applied include ARIMA time series forecasting and Regression, utilizing Digital Marketing Key Performance Indicators (KPIs) as inputs.
+The implementations are coded in R

 ## ARIMA Time Series Forecasting
 The file for ARIMA time series forecasting is 'ProductA_timeseries.R'.
 The implementation uses the following packages: